Latin Minor

 What You'll Study

 Studying Latin will help deepen your understanding of many other languages.
-It provides insight to the source of language as we use it today.
+It provides insight into the source of language as we use it today.
 Much of current language and institution is based upon the models of classical culture and language.
 Latin also provides the root words for the modern sciences, law, government, politics, and theology.

 Having a knowledge of Latin prepares you for fields including law, political science, medicine, history of science, anthropology, literary studies, history, linguistics, communications, and education.